Hejira (band)

-Hejira is a British Joni Mitchell tribute band, mostly playing songs from the singer's jazz period.
-The group was created by Pete Oxley of The Spin jazz club in Oxford for a one-off Joni Mitchell Christmas special concert in 2022, and has since carried on touring and performing.
 They base the majority of their repertoire on Mitchell's 1979 live album Shadows and Light, but also perform work by Mitchell's collaborators and the band members.
-Hejira began touring Britain from in 2023 and continues to tour the UK and Ireland.
+Hejira began touring Britain from 2023 and continues to tour the UK and Ireland.
+They have produced a dozen high-quality videos for Youtube and have received critical acclaim from such respected authors as Ted Gioia.